-PD-L1 (CD274/B7-H1) is a critical membrane-bound costimulatory molecule belongs to the B7 superfamily that inhibits immune responses through its receptor, PD-1 and PD-L1 play a key role in the pathogenesis of inflammatory diseases (programmed death 1).
-It is widely expressed in the mononuclear phagocyte system (MPS), may co-stimulate T cells and regulates inflammatory responses.
-PD-L1 exerts inflammation regulatory functions via a negative co-stimulatory effect on T cell functions to inhibit cytokine secretion, facilitate apoptosis of activated T cells and induce T cell anergy.
-Aberrant expression and dysregulation of CD274 have been reported during bacterial infection, inflammation and in numerous autoimmune diseases.
+PD-L1 (CD274/B7-H1) is a critical membrane-bound costimulatory molecule belonging to the B7 superfamily that inhibits immune responses through its receptor, PD-1.
+PD-L1 plays a key role in the pathogenesis of inflammatory diseases (programmed death 1).
+It is widely expressed in the mononuclear phagocyte system (MPS), may co-stimulate T cells, and regulates inflammatory responses.
+PD-L1 exerts inflammation regulatory functions via a negative co-stimulatory effect on T cell functions to inhibit cytokine secretion, facilitates apoptosis of activated T cells, and induces T cell anergy.
+Aberrant expression and dysregulation of CD274 have been reported during bacterial infection, inflammation, and in numerous autoimmune diseases.

 FACS analysis: 0.5-1 µg/10^6 cells; Western blot analysis: 2-4 µg/ml; Immunohistochemical analysis: 5-10 µg/ml